About the Scholarship in Teaching Award

 - Reflection and assessment for improvement.

 The result should be an academic product that is actively shared and that will support the development of a community of teaching scholars.
 Interested individuals are invited to submit the Scholarship in Teaching application, including a description of an educational contribution.
-Submissions and awardees will be honored at a ceremony and receive a plaque during the School of Medicine Annual Education Retreat.
-Click for a list of the SIT awardees 2018 that were announced at the 2019 Medical Education Retreat.
+Submissions and awardees were honored at a ceremony and received a certificate during the School of Medicine Annual Education Retreat on March 19, 2019.
+Click for a list of the SIT awardees 2019 that were announced at the 2019 Medical Education Retreat.
 Click here for photos from the 2019 Retreat.

 Who Should Apply?

 Faculty members, fellows, residents and medical students who have made significant contributions to educational programs are welcome to apply for this award.
 Projects from individuals who worked on their own, joint or group projects are eligible for consideration following guidelines for authorship.
-This fall, CAML will be offering a workshop to discuss the writing of the application.
+All projects must include at least one faculty member.

 Submissions to the Scholarship in Teaching Award are: